bigskysoftware/htmx/www/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 Then Single Page Applications (SPAs) hit.

 When SPAs hit, web development became disconnected entirely from the original underlying RESTful architecture.
-The *entire networking model* of the application moved over to the JSON RPC style.
+The *entire networking architecture* of SPA applications moved over to the JSON RPC style.
 Additionally, due to the complexity of these applications, developers specialized into front end and back end.

 The front end developers were obviously _not_ doing anything RESTful: they were working with JavaScript, building DOM